-Microsoft AZ-220 Exam Syllabus
+Microsoft AZ-220 Exam Topics

 Microsoft AZ-220 Exam Overview :

-Exam Name | Microsoft Azure IoT Developer |
+Exam Name: | Microsoft Azure IoT Developer |

-Exam Code | AZ-220 |
+Exam Code: | AZ-220 |

-Actual Exam Duration | 120 minutes |
+Actual Exam Duration: | 120 minutes |

-Expected no. of Questions in Actual Exam | 60 |
+Expected no. of Questions in Actual Exam: | 60 |

-Exam Registration Price | $165 |
+Exam Registration Price: | $165 |

-See Expected Questions | Microsoft AZ-220 Expected Questions in Actual Exam |
+See Expected Questions: | Microsoft AZ-220 Expected Questions in Actual Exam |

-Microsoft AZ-220 Exam Topics :
+Microsoft AZ-220 Exam Objectives :

 Section | Weight | Objectives |